Columbus Workers’ Compensation Fraud Lawyer

 If you have been charged with committing workers’ compensation fraud, you could be facing several serious penalties, not to mention the serious impact of a fraud conviction on your record.
 Having an experienced attorney on your side from the beginning of your case to the end can help to increase your chances of success.
 The knowledgeable legal team at Joslyn Law Firm is ready to represent you throughout your criminal case and pursue the best possible result on your behalf.

-To schedule a free case evaluation and legal consultation with a Columbus workers’ compensation fraud lawyer, please call us at 614-444-1900 to learn more about how we could assist you with a legal defense in your case.
-We represent those charged in Columbus Ohio and all Central Ohio Counties including, Licking County, Delaware County, Madison County, Fairfield County, Pickaway County, Union County and Franklin County Ohio.
+To schedule a free case evaluation and legal consultation with a Columbus workers’ compensation fraud lawyer, please call us at (614) 444-1900 or contact us online to learn more about how we could assist you with a legal defense in your case.
+We represent those charged in Columbus, Ohio, and all Central Ohio Counties, including Licking County, Delaware County, Madison County, Fairfield County, Pickaway County, Union County, and Franklin County Ohio.